Brazil-Argentina game suspended after health authorities attempt to detain visiting players mid-game

 They were prevented from doing so by the players' Argentina team-mates, causing an unseemly scuffle as the game was halted.

-Argentina captain Lionel Messi promptly led his side back down the tunnel to the dressing rooms, and CONMEBOL confirmed the action would not re-commence.
+Argentina captain Lionel Messi promptly led his side back down the tunnel to the dressing rooms, while the match remained in doubt.

 Messi did emerge a few minutes later to consult with his Brazil counterparts, most of whom remained on the Arena Corinthians turf.